muchowsn/RoboND-DeepLearning-Project/project_writeup.md

 ### Decoder

-The Decoder part upscale Encoder output back to the input image dimensions.
+The Decoder upscales the Encoder output back to the input image dimensions.
 However, when we decode the output of the image back to the original image size some information can be lost.
 Skip connection is a way of retaining the information easily.
 In our case, each layer of the Decoder contains a skip connection to the corresponding encoder layer.
 Skip connection connects the output of one layer to the input of the other.
 As a result, the network is able to make more precise segmentation decision.

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):